-Shockers MBB Host Sooners Saturday at INTRUST Bank Arena
+Shockers MBB host Sooners Saturday at Intrust Bank Arena

 WICHITA, Kan.
-(Wichita State Athletics/Associated Press) – Wichita State plays its 10th annual downtown game at 5 p.m. on Saturday against the Oklahoma Sooners inside INTRUST Bank Arena.
+(KSNW) – Wichita State plays its 10th annual downtown game at 5 p.m. on Saturday against the Oklahoma Sooners inside INTRUST Bank Arena.

 Two guards will be on display as Austin Reaves and Oklahoma will battle Erik Stevenson and Wichita State.
 The senior Reaves has scored 23 percent of the team’s points this season and is averaging 18 over his last five games.
 Stevenson, a sophomore, is averaging 15 points over the last five games.